 Comparing yourself to others is something that comes from our competitiveness as athletes and humans.
 When I began running and saw someone going past me, I would have the urge to try to speed up, but I eventually had to slow down, as I couldn’t keep up.
 Through training and learning more about training methods, I know that everyone is unique, and we all have different goals and races on the horizon.
 With that in mind, I can’t compare myself to anyone else.

 Negative thinking occurs when you have a sense of doubt about your ability and start to create negative assumptions surrounding the reason why you may not be performing your best.
 I think it’s helpful to be more aware of your body and past experiences and then learn how to silence these thoughts through rational thinking.
 Reminding yourself that everything you do wrong is a new lesson for next time and you can improve on these abilities.
-When running the last 10km of the half Iron, I started to have negative thoughts, nd it got the better of me.
-It reduced me to walking when I gave up and told myself it was okay to running.
+When running the last 10km of the half Iron, I started to have negative thoughts, and it got the better of me.
+It reduced me to walking when I gave up and told myself it was okay to stop running.
 We have to remember to have fun and enjoy the experience!

 Rigid goals are when we push ourselves into an outcome with no other options.
 These goals overwhelm and put a lot of pressure on us to perform and can give rise to doubt and negative thoughts.
 You should try to have alternative outcomes so that the pressure of one doesn’t have a massive load on your shoulders.
-When calculating my finish time during the race, I began to give myself rigid goals by pushing myself to get less than two hours on the run so I could get an overall finish time under six hours.
+When calculating my finish time during the half Iron race, I began to give myself rigid goals by pushing myself to get less than two hours on the run so I could get an overall finish time under six hours.
 The pressure got too much, and I let myself stop too many times.
 I couldn’t be certain how long I had been racing, which meant it wasn’t clear how much time I had left.
 I wanted to run harder to hit my rigid goal, but I was nearly burnt out and had no energy.
 In the end, I ran for 2 hrs and 11 minutes and missed out on my under six-hour goal by only two minutes!
 My mind got the better of me!